AlienGain/test-assignment/README.md

 ## Introduction
-This is the home task for the role of the Junior developer in betPawa.
+This is the home task for the role of the  developer in pawaTech.
 We are happy that you expressed interest in this role and would like to see your ability to code, learn and ask questions.
 We are not expecting you to implement everything listed in the task, but it’s really important to try.